 Although SCIEX computers are released with a general use operating system, we recommend that you treat the computer as a specialized system that is an extension of the instrument itself.
 To safeguard the computer, use the computer only to perform the steps required for your workflows, not for additional purposes.
-We recommend that you follow the security best practices outlined in this document for both instrument and processing computers.
+We recommend that you follow the security best practices outlined in this document for both acquisition and processing computers.

 Do not use obsolete operating systems

 Obsolete operating systems have vulnerabilities and security gaps that can be exploited by attackers.
 To protect the computer, make sure that it is running Windows 7 or Windows 10.
 These operating systems have enhanced security features.

 Disable USB ports

 USB devices can be programmed to spread viruses to any computer they touch.
 They can infect computers at the boot stage, before antivirus tools can intervene.
 To protect the computer, disable the USB ports on the front panel of the computer.
 Make sure that the USB ports on the back panel remain enabled for Service use.

 Do not browse the Internet from the computer

 Browsing the Internet from your computer greatly increases the risk of a malware infection.
 Certain malware can automatically infect your computer by visiting a compromised website without any operator intervention.
 Downloading and installing applications from the Internet greatly increases the surface area of attack and is strongly discouraged.